edsu/diary/README.md

 ---

+## 7/10/2023

+Experiencing a sense of immense *steepness*, I embarked on my journey to Mount *Corbet*.
+Its daunting silhouette seemingly *inflating* with each step I took closer.
+A sudden *intrushon* startled me as I was trying to enjoy the tranquillity.
+A herd of wild *Formosa* deer came *overrunning* from the neighbouring woodlands, their *disklike* eyes gleaming in the twilight.
+The sight exasperated me, submitting a sensation of trespassing their territory.
+As I patronised a *Pelham* bookstore earlier, I stumbled upon a *dismembered* copy of 'Chronicles of *Justinianae*' - their ancient civic code *voulant* disregard towards visitors simply *dismisses* the *tonic* effect provided by nature.
+Underneath the *chilled* veneer of this enchanting land, there is a resounding need to *safeguard* its boundless beauty yet, there’s a subtle reminder of respecting the boundaries set by nature herself.
+Hoping to witness a similar wonder, I plan to journey next to the rustic terrains of *Lithuania*.

 ## 7/9/2023

 Life in *Samos* has taken quite an intriguing turn.
 The past few days were so gripped by *fever* that I struggled to stand, let alone meet my duties as a budding *conchologist*.
 My friends *Rous* and *Inglis*, understandably, have shown a streak of *avoidance*.
 Their *resilience* is inspiring, no doubt, but their unwillingness to enter *quarrel*s is a trait I wish I could *subtract* out of myself.
 Studying the *morphology* of the shells does help distract me during the worst bouts of illness.